Site Map

 Your provider may give you antibiotics to take before and after the test.
 This helps prevent infections.
 You may also be given medicines to take the day of the procedure to help you relax.

 The best time for this test is in the first half of the menstrual cycle.
-Doing it at this time enables the health care provider to see uterine cavity and tubes more clearly.
+Doing it at this time enables the provider to see uterine cavity and tubes more clearly.
 It also reduces the risk for infection, and ensures that you are not pregnant.

 Tell your provider if you have had an allergic reaction to contrast dye before.